thegetty/bronze-guidelines/content/vocabulary/chef-modele.md

 ---

 <div class="backmatter">
 Note: Metal is used rather than plaster because it can better withstand the wear caused by repeated sand molding.
 To aid in mold making, the chef-modèle is often cast in sections to allow their removal from the sand mold without damaging the piece-mold sections.
-The edition proofs (*épreuves d’édition*) produced with a chef-modèle are a kind of %%after-cast%%.
+The edition proofs (*épreuves d’édition*) produced with a chef-modèle are a kind of {{< q-def "after-cast" >}}.
 </div>

 {{< q-figure-group grid="3" id="102, 103, 210, 531, 553" >}}